In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 28 Sending a personal letter by mail is one of the quickest promotions to put together and among the fastest ways to get a response.

 Direct mail is still very effective.
 People love to check their mail every day.
-People read their mail before they throw it away.
+People usually read their mail before they throw it away.
 Sending a personal note is a great way to grow your business.

 # 29 Ads that offer something for free will get more response than ads that try to sell.